Emma Creates Her Own Sunshine

 Where Emma goes, joy follows.
 She loves to make people laugh and saves her best jokes for her closest friends.

 Emma looks forward to spending summers at the beach, but some days lack the sunshine she craves and brings to others.
-Just before she started eighth grade, the Children’s National team diagnosed her with Crohn’s disease, a chronic condition that causes inflammation in the digestive tract.
+Just before she started eighth grade, the team at Children’s National Hospital diagnosed her with Crohn’s disease, a chronic condition that causes inflammation in the digestive tract.

 Her older sister, Abby, received the same diagnosis 18 months earlier.